KGI4NFDI/kgi4nfdi_registry_data/.github/ISSUE_TEMPLATE/register-new-knowldge-graph-at-kgi4nfdi.md

 ---
-name: New Knowledge Graph Registry Submission
+name: Register new Knowldge Graph at KGI4NFDI
-about: This is a templete to request adding information about a new knowldedge graph to the registry
+about: Here you can request to register a new Knowldge Graph at KGI registry
-title: Add new record to the KGI registry
+title: ''
 labels: Add new
 assignees: elhossary

 ---

 ```
 title: # Short text
 description:  # long text